vladislavkn/README.md/README.md

-# Vladislav Knyshow :rocket: @imnotoriginal
+# Vladislav Knyshow :rocket: @vladislavkn

 Hello, my name is Knyshov Vladislav.
 I am a novice developer, worked a lot with html/css/js, react/react-native.
 I already have a little experience in the IT field, but I do not plan to stop there.